IshanPiplani/IshanPiplani.github.io/README.md

 ### TL;DR

 Yes, you can fork this repo.
-Please give proper credit To Me (<a href="https://github.com/ankushsinghgandhi">@ankushsinghgandhi</a>) for changes, modification and fixes in orignal template and to <a href="https://bootstrapmade.com/demo/Personal/" target="_blank">Bootstrapmade.com </a> for this awesome template .
+Please give proper credit To Me (<a href="https://github.com/ankushsinghgandhi">@ankushsinghgandhi</a>) for changes, modification and fixes in orignal template and to <a href="https://bootstrapmade.com/demo/Personal/" target="_blank">Bootstrapmade.com </a> for "personal" template .
 Thanks!

 Do these before using this project -